tellor-io/tellorutils/README.md

 From the repo

 1. Go to "Settings" on the horizontal menu bar
-2. Go to "Secrets" on the left hand side bar
+2. Go to "Secrets" on the left-hand side bar
-3. Click on the "New repostitory secret" on the top right hand side to add secrets.
+3. Click on the "New repository secret" on the top right-hand side to add secrets.

 Note: If you click "Update" on any of the existing secrets, they will appear empty.